bubbajfett/kicad-guitar-pedals/Readme.md

 *   common format pinheader so to be able to use 4pin dupont connector or JST connector when building the
 *   power on the top jack connector, with diode protection.
 *   led on the stomp switch
+*   125B form factor.
+Top jacks in a 1590B is hard.

 One thing I have learned is that the text size on some of these boards is below the JLPCB minimum recommended size; the text looks fine in osh-park boards.